4ms/metamodule/firmware/README.md

 The following guides are available:

-- [Setup guide](../docs/Setup.md): required software for your host computer.
+- [Setting up your environment](../docs/Setup.md): required software for your host computer.

 - [Building firmware](../docs/firmware-building.md)